walterwanderley/am2manager/README.md

 ## am2protect

-Create a sql file to sendo to am2server and protect your own captures.
+Create a sql file, send to am2server to protect your own captures agains uploads from unauthorized users.

 ### Installation